normandmickey/QASlackBotWiki/README.md

 7. Click on "App Home" and make sure "Messages Tab" is enabled and check the box for "Allow users to send Slash commands and messages from the messages tab".

+8. Click on "Event Subscriptions" then "Subscribe to Bot Events" and add the following events.
+    - app_mention
+    - message.im

-8. Install App into your Slack.
+9. Install App into your Slack.

 10. Create a directory called "wiki".
 ```
 mkdir wiki
 ```

-9. Upload or copy your .pdf or .docx files to the "wiki" folder.
+11. Upload or copy your .pdf or .docx files to the "wiki" folder.

-10. Run the following commands.
+12. Run the following commands.

    ```
    python ingest.py
    python app.py
    ```

-11. Visit your Slack and send direct message to your bot.
+13. Visit your Slack and send direct message to your bot.

-12. Your vector database needs to be re-indexed each time you add or remove documents from your docs folder.
+14. Your vector database needs to be re-indexed each time you add or remove documents from your docs folder.
 To do this simply run
 ```python ingest.py```.